-Riding waves of relief, I walked to the Metropolitan Museum, which was only a few blocks away, and found myself sitting down in front of Renoir's Figures By the Sea in the Robert Lehman Wing.
+Riding waves of relief, I walked to the Metropolitan Museum, which was only a few blocks away, and found myself sitting down in front of Renoir's Figures on the Beach in the Robert Lehman Wing.

-The painting shows a young boy and a small white dog playing on the shore, accompanied by his mother and another women, and it brought back memories of my childhood.
+The painting shows a young boy and a small white dog at the beach accompanied by his mother and another women, perhaps his grandmother.
+It brought back fond memories of my childhood.
 Those recollections, together with the sensation of relief upon learning I wasn't very ill, brought about a serene mood, and the ostinato figure played by the strings came to me.

-Borrowing some paper and pencil, I wrote down the musical idea, and when I got back to my apartment, began composing the through-composed music sounded by the piano timbre.
+Borrowing some paper and pencil, I wrote down the musical idea, and upon returning to my apartment began composing the through-composed music sounded by the piano timbre.
 Later on, in the realization phase, I added the playful sounding water bells, and the soothing ocean waves for a richer texture.

-Renoir is more commonly known for his sensuality, yet I am also dazzled by his perfect technique, and sense of form.
+Pierre-Auguste Renoir is more commonly known for his sensuality, yet I am also dazzled by his perfect technique and sense of form.

 © 1999 by Michael Robinson All rights reserved